 The United States has the moral obligation to work with the international community to aid vulnerable populations and defend human rights wherever they are threatened.
 For many, threats to basic human rights remain a constant presence in daily life.
-More than 43 million refugees have been displaced from their homes or separated from their communities and families across the globe.
-As the Ranking Democratic Member of the Commission on Security and Cooperation in Europe (Helsinki Commission), I am acutely aware of the challenges that many countries are facing and of the urgency need for the international community to address issues of violence, while helping foster freedom and tolerance.
+More than 65 million people around the globe have been displaced from their homes or separated from their communities and families.
+As the Ranking Democratic Member of the United States Commission on Security and Cooperation in Europe (U.S. Helsinki Commission), I am acutely aware of the challenges that many countries are facing and of the urgent need for the international community to address issues of violence, while helping foster freedom and tolerance.

 The United States dedicates less than one percent of our annual budget to foreign aid, yet these modest investments literally mean the difference between life and death for hundreds of millions of people surviving on pennies a day.
 U.S. humanitarian assistance programs including food aid, shelter, safe drinking water, urgent medical care, and other relief benefits nearly 13.5 million people worldwide.
 This helps many nations meet the needs of their citizens, in turn allowing foreign governments to address other issues ranging from infrastructural deficiencies to civil liberties.
 By combating poverty and disease, providing humanitarian assistance, promoting human rights, and fostering economic development, these programs build a more stable and safer world, which in return helps ensure prosperity and security here at home.